How to grow Okra/Bhindi/Ladies finger from seeds to harvest in India. End to end guide for a beginner.

 Aphids, stinkbugs, and corn earworms are the common diseases.
-In case your plant facing this problem we advise to use “Neem oil”.
+In case your plant facing this problem we advise using “Neem oil”.
 Neem oil can clear the complete diseases, also, it helps to keep healthy the plants.

-1. How many days it takes to grow from seed to harvest stage?
+1. How many days does it take to grow from seed to harvest stage?

 Okra will take 50 to 60days to grow from the seed to harvest.
 Until those days, we have to add water, fertilizer, compost (potting mix) and Neem oil (In the case of any diseases) properly.

-2. How to identify it is ready for harvest? ( mention the height of plant or fruit colour )
+2. How to identify it is ready for harvest? ( mention the height of plant or fruit color)

 Only the color is not the good indicator.
 When okra reached 3 to 4 inches in the length it ready to harvest.

 3. How Harvest?
 Should we remove from the root or just cut and it grows again?